Intent: Our Aims

 Because we are a Catholic school there is a great emphasis on learning about religion and learning from religion.
 We follow the Diocesan programme ‘Come and See’, which teaches not just about Christianity, but about Islam and Judaism as important world religions too.
 We place a great emphasis on respect and self-control, good behaviour, prayer and meditation because we believe that every person is made in the image of God and this is an integral part of being a faith school.
 We treat all children equally and have a well thought out programme that prepares children for life in the 21st century without contradicting the key teachings of our faith.

 Alongside the subjects taught as part of the national curriculum, we offer a range of broader opportunities for our children.
 We create opportunities for our pupils to be both leaders and to be able to work as part of a team by being Buddies to a younger child, Playground Pals, Liturgy Team members and House Captains.
-Children have the opportunity to perform for an audience throughout the year through Christmas and Summer productions, assemblies and curriculum celebrations.
+Children have the opportunity to perform for an audience throughout the year through Christmas and Summer shows, assemblies and curriculum celebrations.
 Children are offered the opportunity for music lessons and singing is an integral part of our curriculum.
 We take part in PE festivals and hold an annual sports day.

 Impact: The results of the curriculum experience